crawford95/ppsm-us-design-standards/README.md

 ## Licenses and attribution

-Like the Draft U.S. Web Design Stanards project, this project is licensed under the [public domain](LICENSE.md).
+Like the Draft U.S. Web Design Standards project, this project is licensed under the [public domain](LICENSE.md).

 As stated in [CONTRIBUTING](CONTRIBUTING.md):
 > This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).